High Country Books at Inverell Library

-Cost: Just turn up for FREE drinks, nibbles, book sales + signings
+Cost: FREE author talks, refreshments, book sales + signings

 Join New England-based crime writer Michael Burge to celebrate the launch of Dirt Trap, the sequel to his acclaimed debut rural crime novel Tank Water.

-Michael will be in conversation with writers Chris McIntosh and D’Arcy Lloyd, co-authors of Diving Into Deep Water (a short fiction collection published by High Country Books with stories of mystery, history, speculative fiction and horror) in a session moderated by Yolanda Sanders and hosted by writer Brydie O’Shea.
+12.30-1.30pm: Authors D’Arcy Lloyd (pen name of Virginia Eddy), Barbara Maxwell and Narelle Fernance in conversation about Diving Into Deep Water (a short fiction collection published by High Country Books with stories of mystery, history, speculative fiction and horror) in a session moderated by Sonya Wilkins.

-This stop on Michael’s national book tour is a free event.
-Come for a drink and a nibble, snap up some thrilling reads for Christmas and have them signed by the authors, all at Deepwater’s little indie bookshop.
+This stop on Michael’s national book tour is a free event in his hometown.
+Come for a drink and a nibble, snap up some thrilling reads and have them signed by the authors.

 Praise for Dirt Trap: